baidu/braft/docs/cn/server.md

     // Default: 1000
     int catchup_margin;

-    // If |pipelined_replication| is true, leader will replicate following log
-    // entries through network to followers before receiving the ack of previous
-    // ones.
-    //
-    // Default: false
-    bool pipelined_replication;

     // If node is starting from a empty environment (both LogStorage and
     // SnapshotStorage are empty), it would use |initial_conf| as the
     // configuration of the group, otherwise it would load configuration from